Himanshuxone/address-book/README.md

 docker run --publish 8080:8080 --name address-book --rm address-book
 ```

-Hit the endpoint to fetch the data on basis of firstname as variable endpoint as:
+Hit below url to fetch the data on basis of firstname as variable endpoint as:

 ```
 http://localhost:8080/bob